FDA Sets A Deadline For Electronic Submission Of Drug Applications

 This guidance does not seem to suggest that a sponsor must convert their entire paper application to electronic format for the deadline but instead must use the eCTD format to submit any subsequent “amendments, supplements, and reports, even if the original submission was submitted to FDA prior to implementation of the electronic submission requirements.”
 There must be quite a few very old applications on file at FDA which may not resemble the modern CTD format, and therefore submitting new sequences in eCTD format will likely come with some growing pains.
 However, it’s clear that electronic submissions, and eCTD format, is here to stay.

 Emily Krulewitz is a Consultant at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions or thoughts on this blog post or need assistance with eCTD submissions, please reach out to us by email.
+If you have any questions or thoughts on this blog post or need assistance with eCTD submissions, please contact us.